Pluperfect: Romanian

-In Romanian, the pluperfect (mai mult ca perfect) is expressed without any auxiliary words, using a particular form of the verb, originated in the Latin pluperfect subjunctive. (compare Italian imperfect subjunctive Sembrava che Elsa non venisse with Romanian pluperfect Părea că Elsa nu venise).
+In Romanian, the pluperfect (mai mult ca perfect) is expressed without any auxiliary words, using a particular form of the verb, originated in the Latin pluperfect subjunctive (compare Italian imperfect subjunctive Sembrava che Elsa non venisse with Romanian pluperfect Părea că Elsa nu venise).
 For example, in Când l-am întrebat, el văzuse deja filmul 'When I asked him, he had already seen the movie'.
 The verb văzuse is in the pluperfect form of a vedea 'to see'.
 Technically, this form is obtained from the singular third person form of the simple perfect tense by adding specific terminations for each person and number.

 However, in northern Transylvania there is a regional way to state the pluperfect (that may reflect the German influence).
 The pluperfect is expressed by combining the auxiliary verb fost or the short version fo' (= "was" in English or "war" in German) with the participle, which (quite difficult to explain) is stated in its feminine form.
 Examples:

 o fost foastă (or o fo' foastă) = he had been; am fost văzută = I had seen; or fost venită = they had come.

+Sicilian and Pantesco

+In Sicilian, the pluperfect is formed in the standard manner for modern Romance languages, using the verb "to have" inflected into the imperfect tense and a past participle which is invariable according to person and number.
+However, in the Pantesco dialect of the language, an alternative structure using the verb "to be" is found.
+In this structure, the 3rd person singular imperfect of the verb to be (era, "he/she/it was") is used to indicate the pluperferct, which is followed the preterite, conjugated for number and person.
+This structure has similarities to the pluperfect in Maltese, and therefore it appears likely that the Pantesco form was influenced by the Arabic dialect formerly spoken on Pantelleria.